tangentsoft/sqlite/walbanger/README.md

 This tool attempts to *disprove* the proposition that [SQLite’s WAL mode][WALdoc] is safe across some given boundary.
-It was originally written to test the OCI container boundary, since it is not immediately clear that sharing a Linux kernel allows WAL’s shared memory and locking calls to cooperate across that boundary.
+It was originally written to test the [OCI] container boundary, since it is not immediately clear that sharing a Linux kernel allows WAL’s shared memory and locking calls to cooperate across that boundary.

-Contrast a network file share, where WAL definitely doesn’t work, as called out as disadvantage #2 in the prior link.
+Contrast a network file share, where WAL definitely doesn’t work, called out as disadvantage #2 in the prior link.
 This program can prove that fact to you: simply run it from two different machines simultaneously, pointing them both at the same test database on a